11/5/08

 1/2 cup sugar

-1 cup of shredded Colby jack
+1 cup of shredded colby jack (or any kind of cheddar)

 A couple pinches of cayenne pepper (add as much or as little or none)